We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 - Trade reports: It provides robust trade reports with all the transactions available in one place

 Investors must note that the crypto portfolio tracker is free to use which is a bonus considering it is a highly intuitive and advanced way to manage a crypto portfolio that is diverse and located on multiple exchanges.
 CoinTracker only charges for the crypto tax feature.
 However, free users can get reports for up to 254 transactions among over 300 crypto exchanges supported such as Binance, CEX, Coinbase and Bitfinex.
-Based on our use of the software, the setting up process is quite easy as the instructions are provided from the start.
-And if the cryptocurrencies are not available on the platform, users can manually add their transactions concerning those cryptos.
+Based on our use of the software, the setting up process is fairly easy as the instructions are provided from the start.
+If the cryptocurrencies are not available on the platform, users can manually add their transactions concerning those cryptos.

 - No costs for basic crypto transaction tracking